Lawtro37/NAT-bridge/README.md

 ## Notes
 - the warning `[WARN] Socket error: connection reset by peer` is common and often harmless.
 - if you get the warning `[WARN] [CONFLICT] Another host attempted to connect.
-Ignoring.` you may want to change your bridge ID
+Ignoring.` you may want to change your bridge ID.

 ---